stdlib-js/stdlib/workshops/numeric-computing/exercises/native_math.md

 # ...
 ```

-When all your solutions pass, proceed to the [next exercise][next-exercise].
+When all your solutions succeed, proceed to the [next exercise][next-exercise].

 <!-- <links> -->